JamesBLewis/go-pubsub-emulator/README.md

 To pass your config as yaml simply mount it inside the config folder.

-_Note that you will still need to pass the port as an environment variable but the yaml will override any other environment variable you may set._
+_Note that you will still need to pass the port and project as an environment variable but the yaml will override any other environment variable you may set._

 ```docker-compose
 version: '3'